-Occupant protection selective traffic enforcement projects (STEPs) were continued in FY 2009.
+Occupant protection selective traffic enforcement projects (STEPs) were continued in FY 2010.
 These 42 projects included selective enforcement of speeding, seat belt laws and impaired driving.
 The primary emphasis of these projects was the enforcement of seat belt and child restraint laws.
 A PI&E component supplemented these projects.

-The Click It or Ticket (CIOT) Campaign implemented in 2002 continues to play an important part in raising the adult seat belt use rate.
+The Click It or Ticket (CIOT) Campaign implemented in 2002 continues to play an important part in efforts to raise the adult seat belt use rate.
 This enforcement mobilization effort was instrumental in raising the adult seat belt use rate from 63.7 percent in 2002 to 74.4% in 2009.
-The Buckle Up In Your Truck (BUIYT) overlay campaign was added to CIOT during the May 2004 campaign.
-These projects and the CIOT program will be continued in FY 2010.
+These projects and the CIOT program will be continued in FY 2011.
+In addition current efforts will be expanded to recruit law enforcement agencies for participation in the mobilizations.
+These additional agencies will assist with the increased emphasis on stepping up enforcement efforts.